aadamsx/meteor-web-app-test/README.md

 ## Outstanding:

+- [ ] Add "Web Hooks" on the client to get response status from long-running service.
 - [ ] Engineer the auto retrieval of the Bearer token from the Web API.
 - [ ] Engineer the storage of Bearer token in order for client to use the Web API.
   - [ ] localStorage.getItem(...) to store token.